 Next stop was the Forbidden City.
 It started to rain at this point and got super cold pretty fast!
-The city was amazing though and our favorite part was the rock garden.
+The city was amazing though and my favorite part was the rock garden.
 Fun fact (or gross fact): they originally got the the red color for their buildings by using animal blood mixed with some minerals.
 When the Olympics came to China, they repainted the first buildings of the Forbidden City and stuck with the original paint methods so they used animal blood again.
-(Once they old us this Devin touched the wall and I backed away from the walls! haha)

 And of course some cell phone shots!
-If you can't tell we were pretty frozen at this point!
+If you can't tell I was pretty frozen at this point!

-The next day we woke up and were greeted with snow as soon as we went outside.
-This was a day at the Great Wall and we weren't really prepared for the wind and cold!
+The next day I woke up and was greeted with snow as soon as I went outside.
+This was a day at the Great Wall and I wasn't really prepared for the wind and cold!

 You can see how windy it is here, just look at my hair! haha